3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/instructor_notes/css-and-jquery-transition-transform-animate.md

 ![](http://i.imgur.com/ylb6WX9.gif)

-1. Create a 100px by 100px square box that has a background color of red
+1. Create a 100px by 100px square box that has a background color of tomato
 1. Write a CSS rule that will transition your div from this initial state:

     ```css
     div {
-        background: red;
+        background: tomato;
         width: 100px;
         height: 100px;
 }
 ```

 1. Add to this final state...
-Write a CSS rule that changes the background color to blue when you hover over the element with your mouse
+Write a CSS rule that changes the background color to turquoise when you hover over the element with your mouse

     ```css
     div:hover {
-        background: blue;
+        background: turquoise;
     }
 ```